break2make/tutorials/side-channels-and-mitigation.md

-# Common side-channel mitigation features present in most of the seure SoC:
+# Common side-channel mitigation features present in most of the secure SoCs:

 - Authentication first: The device authenticates the bitstream before decrypting it.
 Attackers cannot perform differential attacks on the AES encrypted data without breaking authentication.
 - Key update: Limits the amount of encrypted data per key to 1024 bytes.